 Many of our solicitors are members of prestigious organisations, including the Law Society Personal Injury Panel, the Pan European Organisation of Personal Injury Lawyers and the Association of Personal Injury Lawyers.

 We can provide you with expert legal representation and support from anywhere in the UK.
-We have offices in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester and Sheffield.
+We have offices in Birmingham, Cambridge, Cardiff, Edinburgh, Leeds, Liverpool, London, Manchester, Preston and Watford.